 - University of Leicester, Museum Studies Jobs Desk

 Once qualified, you're encouraged to continue your professional development in order to develop your skills, build up your professional knowledge and establish a network of contacts.

 The ARA offers a professional development programme through which you can qualify as a Foundation (FMARA), Registered (RMARA) or Fellow (FARA) member of the ARA, depending on your qualifications and experience.
 It's based around a framework of competencies, and to qualify you'll need to submit a portfolio of evidence showing how you meet the required standard for each level of membership (and professional qualification) you apply for.
 You must also adhere to the ARA code of professional ethics and revalidate your level of membership every five years.

 It's also possible to gain accreditation through the Information and Records Management Society (IRMS) once you have five years' experience in the profession or three years plus a recognised professional qualification.
 Accreditation entitles you to use the post-nominal letters AMIRMS.
 To apply, you'll need to submit either a written application or a shorter summary application and an interview.

 Throughout your career you'll need to keep up to date with new technologies and digital preservation techniques.
 The ARA runs and participates in a range of events and there are also opportunities to attend courses, lectures and seminars coordinated by local and regional groups.
 It's also possible to undertake further research at PhD level.

-Many people start as assistant archivists.
-Some progress to senior posts with a more prominent management role.
+It's possible to progress to senior posts with a more prominent management role.
 These roles usually involve taking control of budgets, staff and strategy.
 Developing your management skills may improve opportunities for progression.

-There are some opportunities for archivists to move into records management, and in some specialised areas you may have the opportunity to move into project management.
-As your career grows, you may develop a specialist interest in religious archives, for example.
+There are some opportunities for archivists to expand their career across archiving, conservation and records management.
 Other related areas of work include archive conservation, genealogy and historical research.